underscoreio/essential-slick/src/pages/8-play-slick.md

 }
 ```

-It is worth noting we needed to declare both the JDBC and Slick drivers.
+It is worth noting we needed to declare __both__ the JDBC and Slick drivers.

-###Scala Changes
+If you want to use a label other than `default` for a database,
+the [Database configuration][link-play-slick-dbconfig] outlines how to do this.

+###Code

 Let's review our schema implementation: